iter8-tools/docs/docs/tutorials/load-test-http-multiple.md

 template: main.html
 ---

-# Load Test Multiple HTTP endpoints
+# Load test multiple HTTP endpoints

-[Your first experiment](../getting-started/your-first-experiment.md) describes how to load test a single endpoint from an HTTP service inside Kubernetes.
-This tutorial expands on the previous tutorial and describes how to load test multiple endpoints from an HTTP service.
+[Your first performance test](../getting-started/first-performance.md) describes how to load test a HTTP service.
+This tutorial expands on the previous tutorial and describes how to load test multiple HTTP endpoints.

 ![load-test-http](../getting-started/images/kubernetesusage.png)

 ???+ warning "Before you begin"
-    1. Try [your first experiment](../getting-started/your-first-experiment.md).
+    1. Try [Your first performance test](../getting-started/first-performance.md).
 Understand the main [concepts](../getting-started/concepts.md) behind Iter8 experiments.
     2. Ensure that you have a Kubernetes cluster and the [`kubectl` CLI](https://kubernetes.io/docs/reference/kubectl/).
 You can create a local Kubernetes cluster using tools like [Kind](https://kind.sigs.k8s.io/) or [Minikube](https://minikube.sigs.k8s.io/docs/).
     3. Deploy the sample HTTP service in the Kubernetes cluster.
     ```shell